patronasxdxd/CTFS/docs/1_Agave.md

 **Reasoning:**
 The health factor is important in DeFi platforms, especially those involving lending and borrowing.
 It is a measure of an account's collateralization level, indicating the ratio of the value of assets to the value of outstanding liabilities.
 A health factor above 1 indicates that the account has sufficient collateral to cover its liabilities.

+#### Transition - Advance Time by One Hour
+**Objective:**
+Advance time by one hour after the initial prepare.

+**Reasoning**
+This time advancement is part of a simulation scenario to trigger changes in the account's health factor or to simulate the passage of time, allowing for dynamic testing.

 #### Liquidation Mechanism
 A liquidation mechanism in place to protect the system from insolvency.
 When an account's health factor falls below 1, it may become eligible for liquidation.

-#### Transition - Advance Time by One Hour
-This time advancement is part of a simulation scenario to trigger changes in the account's health factor or to simulate the passage of time, allowing for dynamic testing.

 #### Purpose -  Liquidation Call:

 To get the health factor below 1, you would typically need to ensure that the borrowed amount exceeds the collateral value.
 The health factor is calculated based on the ratio of collateral to debt.
 If this ratio falls below 1, the health factor drops below the threshold, indicating potential insolvency.

-- Deposit a substantial amount of LINK (1_000_000_000_000_000_100) into the lending pool, designating it as collateral
+- Deposit a large amount of LINK (1_000_000_000_000_000_100) into the lending pool, designating it as collateral

 - Deposit a minimal amount of WETH (1) into the lending pool, designating it as collateral.

 - Set both LINK and WETH as collateral assets in the lending pool, allowing them to be used as security for borrowing.

-- Borrow a substantial amount of LINK (700_000_000_000_000_000) from the lending pool with a borrow factor of 2.
+- Borrow a large amount of LINK (700_000_000_000_000_000) from the lending pool with a borrow factor of 2.
 The borrow factor influences the amount that can be borrowed relative to the collateral.

 - Borrow a minimal amount of WETH (1) from the lending pool with a borrow factor of 2.